 This year has taught me valuable lessons in game development.
 Following the methods and limitations of other game developers will only limit your growth and progress.
 Sometimes tutorials and solutions do not exist, and other times your peers will tell you what you are trying to achieve is impossible.
-I have created new solutions to concepts I believed impossible to do in real-time through massive trial and error.
+Through massive trial and error, I have created new solutions to concepts I believed impossible to do in real-time.
 It always seems impossible until it is done.

 Press and Acknowledgments, Year One

 Surprisingly, all of this hard work hasn’t gone unnoticed.
-Here’s the list of accomplishments.
+Here’s the list of press mentions.

 - 80 LEVEL – Tech Demo: Improved Destruction in Unity